 The lovely folks at the Planned Parenthood of the Southern Finger Lakes and Out for Health have created an app, Pee in Peace, that details the locations of gender friendly restrooms throughout the Ithaca area.
 This app includes downtown Ithaca, Cornell's campus, and Ithaca College's campus.

-If you are a student of Ithaca College and identify anywhere on the transgender spectrum, we are happy to meet your housing needs, regardless of whether you decide you fill out a request form (see link below).
+If you are a student who is transgender or outside of the gender binary, you may request a housing accommodation two ways.
+You may simply call the Residential Life office at 607-274-3141 or submit the Transgender and Non-binary Housing Request form.
+The request form is voluntary and we will work with you to meet your housing needs, regardless of whether you decide you fill out the online form.
 By filling out this form, Residential Life will be prompted to reach out to you before each housing selection to offer assistance with the selection process.
 Give Residential Life a call in January or February of each year if you would like to talk about housing for the next academic year, if you decide not to fill out this form.
-First year students looking for a compatible roommate can use the IC Peers website for admitted students or meet them in-person during orientation.
+First year students looking for a compatible roommate can use the social media channels for admitted students or meet them in-person during orientation.
 Sometimes, specific LGBTQ Residential Learning Community housing and gender-inclusive floors are offered, but this depends on the interest of the students.

-Preferred Name and Gender Change Policy (Current Students)
+Lived Name (sometimes called Chosen Name or Preferred Name) and Gender Change Policy (Current Students)

-Want to change your preferred (chosen) name (if what you wish to be called is not your legal name), or your legal name, and/or your gender marker at Ithaca College?
+Want to change your name if the name you go by is different from your legal name?
+Want to change your gender marker at Ithaca College?
 The form at the link below has sections for each of these.
-Changing your preferred name will move into most college processes, including but not limited to: student email, library information, Sakai and other online learning platforms, the bookstore, class rosters, and the student directory.
-You can even get your student ID reissued in your preferred name!
+Changing your chosen/preferred name will move into most college processes, including but not limited to: student email, library information, Canvas online learning platforms, the bookstore, class rosters, and the student directory.
+You can even get your student ID reissued in the name you go by!
 Simply visit the ID Office on campus and request it - and look your best, they'll take a new photo of you if you wish!

-Please note: The Health Center and CAPS use separate computer systems to keep all your personal health data safe - but no worries, all you need to do is ask them to input your preferred name into their systems.
-Then their systems will be on board with your chosen name too.
+Please note: The Health Center and CAPS use separate computer systems to keep all your personal health data safe - but no worries, all you need to do is ask them to input your lived name into their systems.
+Then their systems will be on board with the name you use too.
 It's an extra step for you, but it's worth it!

 Name and Gender Change Policy (Alumni)